 Step 2: Get Medical Attention

 The next step in the claims process is to seek medical attention for your injury.
 If your injury requires emergency medical attention, do not wait until you’ve reported the injury.
 Seek care immediately.
 If it’s not an emergency, speak with your employer to get a list of approved doctor’s offices and hospitals that you can visit to receive care.
 In Iowa, your employer has the right to choose where you go to receive care.
 If you go to an unapproved medical facility to seek treatment without talking to your employer first, your medical bills may not be covered by your employer’s workers’ compensation insurance carrier.

 When you get injured as an employee in Iowa, it is the responsibility of your employer to file certain paperwork with their insurance provider and the Workers’ Compensation Commissioner.
 Your employer likely has a process in place and will ask you to fill out any necessary paperwork associated with filing a claim.
 If you believe that your employer is purposely not filing a claim about your injury, speak to an attorney.
 An attorney can help you understand your rights and help you take legal action if needed.

 Step 4: Know Your Rights

-In order to ensure that you receive full benefits for your injury, it’s important to understand your rights as an employee.
+To ensure that you receive full benefits for your injury, it’s important to understand your rights as an employee.
 In Iowa, there are specific guidelines in place that can help you understand how long you should receive benefits based on the injury you experienced or the part of the body that was impacted, and how much you should be compensated as a result of your temporary or permanent injury.
-To understand those rights, review this brochure from the Iowa Workforce Development Division of Workers’ Compensation.
-If any of the information is unclear you can contact Platt Law Firm for explanation of your rights.
+To understand workers’ compensation claims In Iowa, review this brochure from the Iowa Workforce Development Division of Workers’ Compensation.
+If any of the information is unclear you can contact Platt Law Firm, one best Workers Compensation Iowa attorneys for an explanation of your rights.

 Step 5: Find out if Your Claim Was Accepted or Rejected